MIP Facts Consuming Alcohol In Michigan

 - Probation including its regular terms, up to 60 days in jail for any probation violation, up to $300 fine.

-- Driver’s license will be suspended for 60 days followed by a restricted license for 305 days.
+- Driver’s license suspension for 60 days followed by a restricted license for 305 days.

 A person under the age of 21 cannot be convicted of MIP under the following circumstances: